 Here are a few survival tips that can keep you from haunting the job market.

 Survivors of a zombie apocalypse don’t often move backwards.
 After a hideout is overrun, they never say, “Maybe we should go back to that abandoned train station to see if the zombies are still there.”
 Instead, they know it’s in their best interests to move on to something better for their survival.

 The same can be true of counter-offers from a current employer.

 If you’re applying to other jobs, take it as a sign that something about your current position just isn’t right.
 And if your employer only makes you feel valued after you’ve told them you’re leaving… you might consider running for your life.

-Read more: For more in-depth information about this subject, check out “Should you accept a counter-offer"
+Read more: For more in-depth information about this subject, check out “Should I Accept My Employer’s Counter-Offer?"

 Accepted counter-offers are a common reason people turn into zombie job applicants.
 According to the Harvard Business Review, over half of people who accept a counter-offer end up back on the job market within 90 days.

 There’s usually a “Don’t go in there!” moment in horror films when a character ignores an obvious warning sign.
 While dealing with zombies, lack of awareness can be just as big a problem, since knocking over some pots and pans can easily trigger a super-loud crash that will reveal your location.

 While deciding on a position, focusing on pay rate alone and ignoring what your instincts tell you about workplace culture can just as easily turn dangerous.
 After all, a slightly better paycheck is rarely worth starting every day with that “ugh, not again” feeling.